 CHICAGO BREACH OF CONTRACT, WRONGFUL TERMINATION, AND EMPLOYMENT DISCRIMINATION LAWYERS NEAR NAPERVILLE

 Breach of contract and employment discrimination claims strike home with us a Lubin Austermuehle because we’ve built our practice over the years on integrity, commitment and a devotion to an unswerving work ethic focused on commitment, client service, and results.
 We’re proud to offer the convenience of three offices and availability throughout the Chicagoland area from Waukegan to Wheaton.
 Take advantage of our FREE consultation where we can discuss your specific needs and wishes and our ability to meet them.
-You can contact us online here or call us on our toll-free number at 833-306-4933 or locally at 630-333-0333.
+You can contact us online here or call us on our locally at 630-333-0333.